 The number of personal-use vehicles-that is, automobiles, trucks, and vans used by residents of the Region for personal transportation-in 2012 totaled about 1,379,030 (see Table 3.11).
 Over the past 50 years, there has been a generally steady, long-term trend of continued increase in the number of personal-use vehicles available to residents of the Region.
-The average About 17% of the total arterial facilities planned to be added or widened have been constructed and are open to traffic.
+The average annual rate of growth in personal-use vehicle availability within the Region from 1963 through 2012 was 2.0 percent.